Home/Learning Center/ EV2 Switch Bearing Seizure

 How seizure progresses in the field

 The three failure mechanisms above act simultaneously and reinforce each other.
-The felt seal fails first — typically within the first decade — and moisture begins reaching the bearing and the shaft threads.
+The felt seal fails first, typically within the first decade, and moisture begins reaching the bearing and the shaft threads.
 Galvanic corrosion at the lock nut accelerates as the moisture supply becomes continuous.
-The shaft corrodes, the bearing races corrode, and the corrosion products from all three locations begin to pack the bearing housing.
+The steel shaft rusts, the steel bearing cage corrodes, and the corrosion products from all three locations begin to pack the bearing housing.

 If the stiffness is not addressed, the bearing continues to bind until the switch will not complete its travel.
-A motor operator that stalls partway through an open or close stroke, a manual switch that requires two people at the handle to operate, or a switch that the motor operator trips to manual without completing the operation — all of these are a seized or nearly-seized bearing, not an electrical fault.
+A motor operator that stalls partway through an open or close stroke, a manual switch that resists normal effort at the handle and will not complete its throw, or a switch that the motor operator trips to manual without completing the operation, all of these are a seized or nearly-seized bearing, not an electrical fault.

 The safety concern is direct: a seized bearing met by a manual operator is a mechanical failure event.
-Field personnel applying force to a handle that is against a locked bearing are at risk from slips, falls, or the sudden release of stored energy if the corrosion bond breaks unexpectedly.
-A stiff bearing addressed during scheduled maintenance is a shop repair.
-A seized bearing encountered during an emergency switching operation is a field hazard.
+A switch should never be forced, but in practice it often is, because a crew under pressure to re-energize equipment keeps working the handle to get the load back.
+Applying that force to a handle locked against a seized bearing puts personnel at risk from slips, falls, or the sudden release of stored energy if the corrosion bond breaks unexpectedly.
+A stiff bearing caught during scheduled maintenance is a shop repair.
+A seized bearing hit during an emergency switching operation, when the pressure to force it is highest, is a field hazard.

 Refurbishment options

-The standard refurbishment replaces the shaft with 316 stainless steel, the bearings with sealed units dimensionally equivalent to the originals, the aluminum lock nut with machined brass, and the felt gasket with a Viton O-ring.
+The standard refurbishment replaces the shaft with 316 stainless steel, the bearings with sealed units dimensionally equivalent to the originals, the aluminum lock nut with machined brass, and the felt gasket with two Viton O-rings.
 This eliminates all three failure mechanisms and returns a bearing that will outlast the original in service, using the original cast housing.

-The enhanced upgrade adds full stainless steel bearings, a machined aluminum rain shield press-fit beneath the mounting flange to direct water away from the shaft, a grease fill with Mobil XHP222, and a zerk fitting so the bearing can be greased in the field without disassembly.
-The rain shield provides a secondary physical barrier against the most common moisture entry path — rain running down the shaft from above — and the zerk fitting converts the bearing from a sealed-for-life unit into one that can be maintained on any future inspection interval.
+The enhanced upgrade adds full stainless steel bearings, a machined aluminum rain shield press-fit below the housing to direct water away from the shaft, a grease fill with Mobil XHP222, and a zerk fitting so the bearing can be greased in the field without disassembly.
+The rain shield provides a secondary physical barrier against the most common moisture entry path, rain running down the shaft from above, and the zerk fitting converts the bearing from a sealed-for-life unit into one that can be maintained on any future inspection interval.

 Refurbishment versus full switch replacement